Tasuku-KOIKE/Tasuku-KOIKE.github.io/_posts/2024-06-08-cosmopoiltanism.md

 </blockquote>

 <blockquote>
-"I generally try to talk about the question of education, about the development of a critical consciousness, about education as a form of resistance against the invasion of the mind by wall-to-wall television, prepackaged news and the rest.
+<i>"I generally try to talk about the question of education, about the development of a critical consciousness, about education as a form of resistance against the invasion of the mind by wall-to-wall television, prepackaged news and the rest.
 There I feel I am continuing it."
 What are you worried about on ‘the wall-to-wall television, prepackaged news and the rest’?
-What impacts do they have on the United States?<br>
+What impacts do they have on the United States?</i><br>
 <br>
 — Well, I think very very much.
 If most Americans get their news from television and television devotes very little time to coverage of the of the world outside the United States, you get basically very simple and homogenized images.
 For example, if you say Islam or Palestine or Arab, you immediately think of terrorism.
 And it's that kind of simple, inadequate, ahistorical coverage that worries me.<br>
 <br>